NOTICE OF HEALTH CARE PRIVACY PRACTICES

 The Privacy Rule, a Federal law, gives you rights over your PHI and sets rules and limits as to who can look at and/or receive your PHI.
 The Privacy Rule applies to all forms of individuals’ PHI, whether electronic, written or oral.
 The Security Rule is a federal law that requires security for PHI in electronic form.
 This Notice of Privacy Practices describes how we may use or disclose your PHI to carry out treatment, payment or health care operations, as well as other purposes permitted or required by law.

-Francis Parker (“our Facility”) is required by law to provide you with this Notice of Privacy Practices and we are required to abide by its terms.
+The facility or service operated by any of the affiliates of Parker Health Group, Inc. which provides services to you (“Parker” or “our Facility”) is required by law to provide you with this Notice of Privacy Practices and we are required to abide by its terms.

 UNDERSTANDING YOUR HEALTH RECORD AND INFORMATION